History of Ohio: French and Indian War

 By the mid-18th century, British traders were rivaling French traders in the area.
+They had generally coerced many former Dutch residents of the now conquered New Netherland colony to relocate into eastern Ohio in their name.
 They had occupied a trading post called Loramie's Fort, which the French attacked from Canada in 1752, renaming it for a Frenchman named Loramie and establishing a trading post there.
 In the early 1750s George Washington was sent to the Ohio Country by the Ohio Company to survey, and the fight for control of the territory would spark the French and Indian War.
 It was in the Ohio Country where George Washington lost the Battle of Fort Necessity to Louis Coulon de Villiers in 1754, and the subsequent Battle of the Monongahela to Charles Michel de Langlade and Jean-Daniel Dumas to retake the country 1755.

 The Treaty of Paris ceded the country to Great Britain in 1763.
-During this period the country was routinely engaged in turmoil, with massacres and battles occurring among the tribes.
+During this period the Ohio Country was routinely engaged in turmoil, with several battles occurring between the region's Indian tribes.

 British Empire

-Prior to the American Revolution, Britain thinly exercised sovereignty over Ohio Country by lackadaisical garrisoning of the French forts.
+Prior to the American Revolution, Britain exercised nominal sovereignty over Ohio Country due to garrisoning of the former French forts weakly.
 Just beyond Ohio Country was the great Miami capital of Kekionga which became the center of British trade and influence in Ohio Country and throughout the future Northwest Territory.
-By the Royal Proclamation of 1763, British lands west of Appalachia were forbidden to settlement by colonists.
+By the Royal Proclamation of 1763, British lands west of Appalachia were forbidden to settlement by Anglo-American colonists.
 The Treaty of Fort Stanwix in 1768 explicitly reserved lands north and west of the Ohio as Indian lands.
-British military occupation in the region contributed to the outbreak of Pontiac's Rebellion in 1763.
-Ohio Indians participated in that war until an armed expedition in Ohio led by Colonel Henry Bouquet brought about a truce.
-Another colonial military expedition into the Ohio Country in 1774 brought Lord Dunmore's War to a conclusion.
+British policies in the region contributed to the outbreak of Pontiac's War in 1763.
+Ohio Indians participated in that war until a British expedition in Ohio led by Colonel Henry Bouquet brought about a truce.
+Another expedition into the Ohio Country in 1774 brought Lord Dunmore's War to a conclusion.
 Lord Dunmore constructed Fort Gower on the Hocking River in 1774.
 In 1774, Britain passed the Quebec Act that formally annexed Ohio and other western lands to the Province of Quebec in order to provide a civil government and to centralize British administration of the Montreal-based fur trade.
 The prohibition of settlement west of the Appalachians remained, contributing to the American Revolution.